AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/PayableMintImpl/payablemintimpl.md

 # PayableMint Trait Implementation
-In this section we will
+In this section we will:
-* define new data type,
+* Define new data type.
-* implement methods defined in the PayableMint trait from previous section
+* Implement methods defined in the PayableMint trait from previous section.
-* update contract's constructor to accept new parameters
+* Update contract's constructor to accept new parameters.
-* write unit test for `mint()`
+* Write unit test for `mint()`.

 ## Data type definition
 Since our contract will now accept new parameters we need storage to keep them.
 Let's create new file `logics/impls/types.rs` and add: